aliyun/terraform-provider-alicloud/website/docs/r/alb_rule.html.markdown

   - `ReferenceHeader`: uses a field of the user request header.
   - `SystemDefined`: a system value.

+### `rule_actions-remove_header_config`

+The remove_header_config supports the following:

+* `key` - (Optional) The name of the removed header field.
+It can be 1 to 40 characters in length and supports upper and lower case letters a to z, numbers, underscores (_), and dashes (-).
+Header field names cannot be used repeatedly in RemoveHeader.
+  * Request Direction: The header name cannot be set to the following fields (case insensitive):slb-id, slb-ip, x-forwarded-for, x-forwarded-proto, x-forwarded-eip, x-forwarded-port, x-forwarded-client-srcport, connection, upgrade, content-length, transfer-encoding, keep-alive, te, host, cookie, remoteip, and authority.
+  * Response Direction: The header name cannot be set to the following fields (case insensitive):connection, upgrade, content-length, transfer-encoding.

 ### `rule_actions-redirect_config`

 The redirect_config supports the following: